This is a beautiful collection of Polychromatic Ornament prints by Albert Racinet, all in the Public Domain.

 Albert Racinet examples of free form Chinese art decorations.

-Drawings of Indian embroideries, paintings, and Niellos.
+Below are drawings of Indian embroideries, paintings, and Niellos.
 (Niello is a black mixture used as an inlay on engraved or etched metal, especially silver).

 The floral art remind me of some of the Chintz vintage floral patterns.